-PLEASE NOTE: This route to becoming a National Registry paramedic is only available to EMT-Intermediates who can submit documentation of three years of experience working as an EMT-Intermediate and approval by the Operational Medical Director of the program.
+PLEASE NOTE: This route to becoming a National Registry paramedic is only available to AEMTs and EMT-Intermediates who can submit documentation of three years of experience working as an AEMT or EMT-I and approval by the Emergency Medical Director of the program.
 Students should have English and Math skills assessed so any needed developmental studies courses may be recommended.

 Opportunities for paramedics include employment by fire and rescue service providers, hospitals, school systems, industry, ambulance and transportation services, local, state and federal government agencies, humanitarian relief organizations, and the military.

 The paramedic curriculum is an academically rigorous program, but one having the potential to provide a rewarding career for participants.
 Admission to the program will be governed by the requirements for general admission to the College and the Commonwealth of Virginia Office of Emergency Medical Services.
 Individuals who have a felony conviction may not be eligible to take the certification exam.

 Applicants must meet the following requirements: